 The Sontaran Stratagem / The Poison Sky by Helen Raynor, directed by Douglas Mackinnon

 UNIT is investigating ATMOS, a new device which somehow cleanses the exhaust from automobiles.
 The Taskforce believes that ATMOS is alien technology, and so their newest recruit -- Martha Jones, now a fully-credentialled physician -- calls the Doctor back to Earth for assistance.
-ATMOS is purported to be the invention of child genius Luke Rattigan, but the Doctor soon discovers that Rattigan is working with the Sontarans, who have used ATMOS to turn four hundred million cars into deadly weapons.
+ATMOS is purported to be the invention of a wunderkind name Luke Rattigan, but the Doctor discovers that he is working with the Sontarans.
+Together, they have used ATMOS to turn four hundred million cars into deadly weapons.
+And, in the bowels of the ATMOS factory, Martha finds herself replaced with a Sontaran clone.

 The Doctor's Daughter